Rapptz/discord.py/docs/api.rst

         The rule will trigger when something triggers based on the set keyword preset types.

+    .. attribute:: mention_spam

+        The rule will trigger when combined number of role and user mentions is greater than the set limit.

 .. class:: AutoModRuleEventType

     Represents the event type of an automod rule.